 - direct supervision.

-Sometimes also known as distributed work centres, a designated space is established in an existing government office portfolio in a location that is remote from the primary office location.
+These are designated spaces established in an existing government office portfolio in a location that is remote from the primary office location.
 Staff who live in that area can work at the centre rather than commute to the primary office every day.
-These offices can be shared by more than 1 agency.
+These offices can be shared by more than 1 agency and support employees to work more flexibly and reduce commute time.

 Virtual teams and neighbourhoods